 Mental Health

-As the colder gray months drag on, it’s not uncommon for feelings of sadness or mild depression to creep in.
+As the seasons change and the days get darker earlier, it’s not uncommon for feelings of sadness to creep in.
 Being cooped up inside without exposure to sunlight can trigger chemical changes in the brain that can result in a depressive state known as Seasonal Affective Disorder or SAD.
-SAD in women is 4x more common than in men, so we’re shining a light on this condition and how to find help if you need it.
+SAD is also more common in women than in men.
+In this article, we’ll explore the effects of SAD and offer ways to combat the gloom and care for your mental health.

 For most people, periods of sadness or mild depression aren’t uncommon, sometimes referred to as the “winter blues.”
 But, for those suffering from SAD, these overwhelming feelings are a regular part of life throughout the winter months, year after year.
 Sometimes called Seasonal Depression, this condition describes a serious depressive disorder that experts believe is triggered by reduced sunlight and vitamin D levels.
 This causes a disturbance in the normal production of serotonin, a neurotransmitter responsible for stabilizing our mood and feelings of well-being, and melatonin, the hormone that regulates sleep.